ENCCS/julia-for-hpda/content/regression.rst

    It is reasonable to try to fit the logarithm of volume as a linear function of the logarithm of the height and logarithm of the girth.
-This is because the volume is presumably proportional to the height times the girth squared.
+This is because the volume is presumably roughly proportional to the height times the girth squared.

    .. code-block:: julia